Getdeck/Getdeck.github.io/src/pages/wharf.md

 ---
-sidebar_position: 2
-slug: /deckfile/wharf
+title: Wharf
 ---
-# Wharf
+# Getdeck Wharf

 The `Wharf` of Getdeck is a collection of common tech stacks or advanced components running in Kubernetes.
 Feel free to use the Deckfiles from the wharf for your local development.
 The well-crafted development setups in the wharf will